 40,000+ IPs on more than 1600+ servers in 75+ countries while new servers are added daily.
 At the time of writing, the following server locations are available:

 The connections are made quickly and remain stable.
 We have not experienced a single connection drop.
 PPTP protocol connects the fastest, but it is less secure and has a lower throughput.
 When you are logged in to your IPVanish account and click on “server list”, you will get to see all the available servers and their status (server load).

 IPVanish logging policy:

-Besides not logging anything when using the VPN, IPVanish VPN has shared IP addresses, meaning there can literally be 20 people using 1 IP address (without compromising your own speed and security).
+They claim they’re not logging anything when you’re using the VPN.
+IPVanish VPN has shared IP addresses, meaning there can literally be 20 people using 1 IP address (without compromising your own speed and security).
 A shared IP address makes it nearly impossible to single out any one person’s web activity.

 Their FAQ’s will answer most of your questions and the VPN Setup provides all the configuration steps you might need.
 The support forum can be of help as well.

 With Live Chat, you get, of course, instant replies, but we also contacted them by email and got a friendly and quick reply within 70 minutes.